chiulori/BERTopic-reviews/README.md

 Detailed overview and methodology can be found on the [huggingface space](https://huggingface.co/spaces/chiulori/bertopic-reviews) for this project.

 ## Jupyter Notebook
-The code can be downloaded [here](https://github.com/chiulori/BERTopic-reviews/blob/main/bertopic.ipynb).
+The code is uploaded to this repo and can be downloaded [here](https://github.com/chiulori/BERTopic-reviews/blob/main/bertopic.ipynb).

 ## Resources
 * [Interactive Topic Modeling with BERTopic](https://towardsdatascience.com/interactive-topic-modeling-with-bertopic-1ea55e7d73d8)